BlueprintFramework/web/apps/frontend/content/blog/update-on-themes.md

 None of these seemed to fix the "black graphs" bug, and when they did, I couldn't replicate the fix on other Pterodactyl installations.

-> I was generally just pushing buttons until something happened, with a large amount of the "fixes" coded by AI.
-The fixes listed above never made it to a release.
+> I was generally just pushing buttons until something happened, with a large amount of the "fixes" coded by AI listed above, that never made it to the release.
 I was pretty desperate to find a solution to have this **just work**, but after weeks of trying, it's time to admit defeat.

 ### A final decision